javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

 -->

-Nothing is "carved in stone" here, so let's discuss the rules in detail.
+Now let's discuss the rules and reasons for them in detail.

+Nothing is "carved in stone" here.
+Everything is optional and can be changed: these are coding rules, not religious dogmas.

 ### Figure brackets

-In most JavaScript projects figure brackets are written on the same line.
+In most JavaScript projects figure brackets are written on the same line, not on the new line.
 A so-called "egyptian" style.
 There's also a space before an opening bracket.

-A corner-case if a single-line `if/for`.
+An edge case is a single-line `if/for`.
 Should we use brackets at all?
 If yes, then where?

 Here are the annotated variants, so you can judge about their readability on your own: